 Along with comprehensive legal education during the second part of your studies, the program allows you to intensively study a selected subject area, giving you the opportunity to earn additional qualifications for a specific profession.

 Is helping to secure the natural foundations for life one of your heart's desires?
 You can focus on studying "Environmental Law" to learn just how.
 Have you always wanted to study abroad and learn more about rules of cohabitation?
 Academic credit for a semester abroad as an area of specialization makes it possible!
 Focus on "Corporate Law" to learn more about business in order to pursue a career in the private sector.
-Focusing on "Public Administration" will give you a chance to acquire initial real-world experience in the public sector, giving you an opportunity for a high-quality, 3-month internship.
+Focusing on "Public Administration" will give you a chance to acquire initial real-world experience in the public sector, giving you an opportunity for a high-quality, three-month internship.
 Study "Criminal Law" and expand your skills in the field of criminal law if you aim to become a judge, prosecutor or defense lawyer.

 Is the area of focus you want available?
 See the areas of specialization.